jeandrek/do-it/README.md

 ### Procedure applications
 A procedure application takes the form `(<procedure name> <arguments>)`. \<procedure name\> is always symbol that is the name of a procedure.
 (Like LISP, do-it has seperate namespaces for variables and procedures.)
 The \<arguments\> can be any type of expression, and they are passed as arguments to the procedure.

-do-it is call-by-value, so all the arguments are evaluated, then pushed onto the stack, and then the procedure is called.
+Do-it is call-by-value, so all the arguments are evaluated, then pushed onto the stack, and then the procedure is called.

 ### Special forms
-do-it has several special forms, but all of them take the form `(<special form name> <arguments>)`.
+Do-it has several special forms, but all of them take the form `(<special form name> <arguments>)`.
 The \<arguments\> may or may not be evaluated, the special form chooses.
 Special forms can do things that procedures can't, like defining a variable or creating a procedure.

 #### `(quote <datum>)`
 #### `'<datum>`
 `Quote` returns \<datum\> without evaluating it.
 (Note that not all objects that Scheme can read are supported by do-it at runtime, currently only the same objects that are self-evaluating.
 Actually the only type of object in do-it is a machine word.)
 The second form is an abbreviation for the first form.

 #### `(begin <body>)`
-`Begin` evaluates all the expressions in \<body\> in sequential order and returns the value of the last one.
+`Begin` evaluates all the expressions in \<body\> sequentially and returns the value of the last one.

 #### `(if <test> <consequent> <alternative>)`
 If \<test\> evaluates to #f or zero, then if \<alternative\> present it is evaluated, and if it is not present nothing happens.
 If \<test\> evaluates to #t, then \<consequent\> is evaluated.